cochlearai/sense-python/Readme.md

 Multiple results will be returned by a stream by calling a callback function.
 For a file only one result will be returned.

-`Result` implements the following interface :
+`Result` implements the following interface:
 ```python
 class Result:
     #returns all events